 Analysis and application of techniques of period movement and acting, including Elizabethan style, and the cultural implications to performance.
 Concurrent enrollment in THE 330 and acting II lab is required.

-335 Mime, Mask and Clown as Applied in Ministries (3).
+Techniques in Physical Performance (3).
 Prereq: THE 135.

 Performance-oriented studio geared toward developing materials and applying them to a ministry context.
 Required for theatre ministries majors.